 The safety of synthetics is a concern for a lot of people.
 The International Fragrance Association (IFRA) develops usage regulations based on results of testing by the Research Institute of Fragrance Materials (RIFM).
 These regulations are extremely strict, and in some cases, ingredients are outright prohibited from use.

-Sensitization is by far the largest factor in usage regulations - repeated use of some ingredients above a certain dilution level can lead to an allergic response.
+Sensitization is by far the largest factor in usage regulations - repeated use of some ingredients above a certain dilution level can lead to an allergic response (rash).
 Overall, the safety of synthetics is well documented and well regulated.
 IFRA and RIFM also evaluate and regulate natural materials.
 Many of these are also regulated for photosensitization and chemical sensitization.
 Some, such as pure cade oil, were found to contain carcinogens and are completely prohibited.
 We follow all IFRA regulations to the best of our abilities.
 Due to regulations changing from time to time, we may have to re-formulate our products.
 If this should occur, there will be a notification on the product page.

-Some of his favorite bands are:
+Some of my favorite bands are:

-Some of his favorite authors are:
+Some of my favorite authors are:

 - Robin Hobb